Chart Color Schemes

 Educational outcomes in Weipa fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.9%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 52.8% of residents aged 15+ holding such qualifications - advanced diplomas at 9.5% and certificates at 43.3%.
+Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 52.8% of residents aged 15+ holding them - advanced diplomas (9.5%) and certificates (43.3%).
+Educational participation is high at 37.4%, including 14.7% in primary education, 10.6% in secondary education, and 3.6% pursuing tertiary education.

-Educational participation is high, with 37.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 37.4% of residents currently enrolled in formal education.
 This includes 14.7% in primary education, 10.6% in secondary education, and 3.6% pursuing tertiary education.

 Frequently Asked Questions - Education